iamdanielv/RancherDesktopDemo/ubuntu.md

 ## Rancher Desktop Install

 The Rancher team has a pretty comprehensive [install guide](https://docs.rancherdesktop.io/getting-started/installation/#linux) for installing Rancher Desktop on Linux.
-I will be following those instructions, you may want to refer to those instructions as you follow
+I will be following those instructions, you may want to refer to those instructions as you follow these instructions.

 ### Check permissions